JAForbes/blog/posts/how-i-use-mithril.md

 }
 ```

-In the above example, I probably wouldn't define those particular subviews as streams.
+In a real world scenario, I probably wouldn't define those particular subviews as streams.
 There is no real benefit.
 But it is nice that our component is a declarative depedency tree.
 It's simple to see what state triggers changes to a particular view.